-When you apply for the Extra Care card you will see the question, "Do you wish to receive valuable offers via email?" which you should check "Yes" to receive additional coupons and special offers via the Internet along with the mailer you will receive in snail mail.
+When you apply for the Extra Care card, you will see the question, "Do you wish to receive valuable offers via email?" and you should check "Yes" to receive additional coupons and special offers via the internet along with the mailer you will receive in snail mail.

-At the time of purchase give the cashier your Extra Care card so that you can earn your Extra Bucks.
-If you forget your card, you can give the cashier your phone number, and she can look up your account information.
+At the time of purchase, give the cashier your Extra Care card so that you can earn your Extra Bucks.
+If you forget your card, you can give the cashier your phone number, and he or she can look up your account information.

 Earn Extra Bucks Rewards Three Ways: